gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Height-Big-O.md

 ## Summary

-In this lesson we looked at some of the advantages a binary search tree provides over a sorted array or linked list.
+In this lesson we looked at some of the advantages a binary search tree provides over a sorted array or linked list and how to find the height of a binary search tree..
 Binary search trees provide an O(log n) time to add, remove and find elements because searching a tree performs a binary search.
 This performance, however, depends on the tree being **balanced**.
 A balanced tree has subtrees of height within 1 of each other.

 In short we want to use a Binary Search Tree When: